-This paper is intended to help experienced administrator and IT specialists to plan and setup an IBM Spectrum Scale cluster and configuring an ESS for SAP HANA workloads.
-It provides important hints and best practices about how to manage IBM Spectrum Scale’s availability and performance.
+This paper is intended to help experienced administrators and IT specialists to plan and set up an IBM Spectrum Scale cluster and configure an ESS for SAP HANA workloads.
+It provides important tips and bestpreferred practices about how to manage IBM Spectrum Scale''s availability and performance.

-If you are familiar with ESS, IBM Spectrum Scale, and IBM Spectrum Scale RAID and you need only the pertinent documentation about how to configure an IBM Spectrum Scale cluster with an ESS for SAP HANA, see Chapter 5, “IBM Spectrum Scale customization for HANA” on page 27.
+If you are familiar with ESS, IBM Spectrum Scale, and IBM Spectrum Scale RAID, and you need only the pertinent documentation about how to configure a IBM Spectrum Scale cluster with an ESS for SAP HANA, see Chapter 5, "IBM Spectrum Scale customization for HANA" on page 25.

 Before reading this IBM Redpaper publication, you should be familiar with the basic concepts of IBM Spectrum Scale and IBM Spectrum Scale RAID.

-This IBM Redpaper publication can be helpful for architects and specialists who planning an SAP HANA on POWER deployment with the IBM Spectrum Scale file system.
-For more information about planning considerations for power, see the SAP HANA on Power Planning Guide.
+This IBM Redpaper publication can be helpful for architects and specialists who are planning an SAP HANA on POWER deployment with the IBM Spectrum Scale file system.
+For more information about planning considerations for Power, see the SAP HANA on Power Planning Guide.

 Table of contents

 Chapter 1.
 Introduction to SAP HANA and IBM Elastic Storage Server